 Anything worth doing is worth doing right.
 Don’t cut corners and expect quality results.
 These may sound like clichés designed to get folks to toe the line but more often than not, I’ve found them to be absolutely true.
 In the same way that you get what you pay for, you get out of something what you put into it.
+The same is true for removing acrylic sealer from concrete.

 For example, suppose a backyard concrete patio is ready for a facelift.
 The acrylic sealer applied years ago is worn out and the surface is blistered, chalky and cloudy.
 The impression it will leave on guests is not the impression wanted.
 So what’s the remedy?
 Technically, you could just reapply a sealer and hope for the best.
 But if you want to do it right, you start by prepping the surface for a new sealer by stripping away the old sealer.
 The results you see on the surface are only as good as the foundation.